mhenrique94/mhenrique94/readme.md

 :mortar_board: I am a Bachelor of Management/Manufacturing Engineering based on São Paulo - Brazil.

-:computer: Currently taking front-end courses on [Digital Innovation One](https://digitalinnovation.one) platform and where else information is available.
+:computer: Currently taking courses on Faculdade das Américas - FAM - Tecnológo em Análise e Desenvolvimento de Sistemas and on [Digital Innovation One](https://digitalinnovation.one) platform and where else information is available.

 :gem: Technology has always been part of my life, development is a consequence of it.